Skip to main content

 I have a big family, but I'm not part of it.
 At last count, I had nine siblings, 4 uncles, 4 aunts, and 13 cousins.
 That is certainly inaccurate.
 Regardless, I have no meaningful relationship with any of these people.
 They are close with each other on their respective sides of the parental divide.
 Why have I separated from my family?
 Contemplating this, I arrived at another question: why has my family separated from me?

 I've always been different.
 I don't meet my family's standards for what someone who is worth their consideration should be like.
 I'm an outsider, and that means I appear to be a waste of normal people's time.
 No one in my family wants to talk about the only topics I'm interested in, so being around me isn't very fun or comfortable.
 When I was young, even though I was weird, there was at least some potential that I might come to be someone my family could relate to.
 So, naturally, young me is what my family wants to see.
 The few members of my family who still contact me can't help but infantilize me because adult me is far away from them while child me, with whom they had no relationship either, is a memory they can experience however they want.
-So they earnestly seek me as a child and they find instead a man in his 40s.
+So they earnestly seek me as a child and they find instead a man.
 I have my own life now, and what are they supposed to do with that?
 Worse, my adult life involves nothing they care about.
 Connection is impossible.
 When I did spend time with these relatives, it was always weird and I was always on the outside.

 But most of my family have never cared to reach out.
 That's OK.
 I've tried in vain to reach out myself.
 For a time, I made an effort.
 I wanted to be part of my own family.
 I endured many years of awkward holiday gatherings from which I came away none the more enriched, and I can't imagine anyone else felt the better for my visiting either, regardless of what they told themselves.
 Finally, I decided to stop performing.
 It wasn't a decision that I made in anger, but I still feel that I need to defend it.
-I don't, though, so I won't anymore.
+I don't need to, though, so I won't anymore.

 Then there's complex trauma.
 There's severe, long-term abuse in my past.
 I have PTSD.
 There isn't much to evince feelings of remorse from the guilty parties.
 Naturally, that stunts potential relationships.